 - Sleep for seven or eight hours every night.

 - Move your body in physical activity three to five times a week.
-Aim for the goal of 150 minutes of exercise a week, but if you’re just starting out, even ten minutes a day is great.
+Aim for the goal of 150 minutes of exercise a week, but if you’re just starting out, ten minutes a day is awesome.
 It is never too late to start.
-During a study of fourteen years, adults who didn’t start exercising until middle age were thirty-five percent less likely to die than those who remained inactive. http://bit.ly/2XMHLkB
+During a fourteen-year study, adults who didn’t start exercising until middle age were thirty-five percent less likely to die than those who remained inactive. http://bit.ly/2XMHLkB

 - Eat fewer processed packaged foods, sugary sweet desserts and snacks.